 General

-Pectoral Sandpiper: Medium-sized sandpiper with scaled, dark brown upperparts, heavily streaked brown breast, and plain white belly.
-Crown and eyestripe are dark brown.
-Faint wing-bar and black rump with white edges are visible in flight.
+Pectoral Sandpiper: Medium-sized sandpiper with scaled, dark brown upperparts; heavily streaked brown breast and plain white belly and eye ring.
+Crown is dark brown; neck, face, breast and upper flanks are streaked; legs are yellow, green or brown.
+Faint wing bar and black rump with white edges are visible in flight.
 Sexes are similar.
-Juvenile has pale buff, heavily streaked breast.
+Female is smaller with a paler breast.
+Juvenile has pale buff heavily streaked breast; upperparts have paler, narrower fringes that make a V across the mantle and scapulars.

 Range and Habitat

-Pectoral Sandpiper: Breeds on arctic tundra from Alaska to Hudson Bay; also found in Siberia.
-Spends winters in South America.
+Pectoral Sandpiper: Breeds on arctic tundra from western Alaska across extreme northern Canada to the Hudson Bay; also found in Siberia.
+Spends winters in South America and Australia.
+During migration, may occur throughout North and Central Americas.
 Preferred habitats include marshes and grassy pools.

 Breeding and Nesting